-During the recent years, Indian users are so addicted in buying Chinese smartphones; they made it be in the top 5 smartphone vendor list in India [Q1 2017].
+During the recent years, Indian users are so addicted to buying Chinese smartphones; they made it be in the top 5 smartphone vendor list in India [Q1 2017].
 Even before that, in Q4 2016, the Chinese smartphone vendors respectfully moved down our Indian smartphone vendors from the top 5 list and occupied a big market share.
-We even wrote an article how our Indian smartphone raised to the peak at one time and fell miserably.
-It is evident that Chinese smartphone vendors are going to have a consistent position in Indian smartphone market share but what if.. we boycott Chinese smartphones from India?
+We even wrote an article on how our Indian smartphone raised to the peak at one time and fell miserably.
+It is evident that Chinese smartphone vendors are going to have a consistent position in the Indian smartphone market share but what if.. we boycott Chinese smartphones from India?
 Would that make a difference, or will it lead to illegal shipping?
 Here are our assumptions on Chinese smartphones banning in India.

 Hold on a second, before we take a look at the assumptions, let’s see how Chinese Ban Game works.

 As per reports from Gizmochina, a popular technology blog which focuses on technology, gadgets and their market in China and Asia.
 From the source, here are some key facts-

 - China Mobile, China Telecom, and China Unicom to block all personal VPNs by February 1, 2018

 - Popular streaming sites like AcFun and Bilibili have vanished overnight as they served favorite TV shows and other video content from the US, UK, and other foreign countries